ntd251/sideroo/README.md

 - have a key pattern
 - use a certain Redis data type

-`Sider` provides what you need and more.
+`Sideroo` provides what you need and more.

 There are some configurations you can specify for each use-cases.